flempriere/SedgewickAlgorithmsInC/Chapter1/index.md

 ## Exercise 1.21

+**Problem Statement**

-*Prove for the [Weighted Quick Union using height](#exercise-120) that the property below holds*
+Prove for the [Weighted Quick Union using height](#exercise-120) that the property below holds

-*The weighted quick-union algorithm follows at most $2lgN$ pointers to determine whether two of $N$ objects are connected*.
+The weighted quick-union algorithm follows at most $2lgN$ pointers to determine whether two of $N$ objects are connected.

 **Solution**